-A system is a set of processes that can process values individually and can communicate with each other by sending and receiving messages.
-The processes may crash and may later recover, and the messages may be delayed indefinitely or lost.
+A distributed system is a set of processes that process data locally and communicate with each other by sending and receiving messages.
+The processes may crash and may later recover, and the messages may be lost, delayed, recordered, and duplicated.

-\mypar{Distributed consensus} The basic consensus problem, called single-value consensus or single-decree consensus, is to ensure that a single value is chosen from among the values proposed by the processes.
-The safety requirements for basic consensus are~\cite{Lam01paxos}: \begin{itemize} \item Only a value that has been proposed may be chosen. \item Only a single value is chosen. \item A process never learns that a value has been chosen unless it actually has been chosen. \end{itemize} Formally this is defined as \begin{myeqn} Consistency_{basic} == \A v_1, v_2 \in \mathcal{V} : \phi(v_1) /\ \phi(v_2) => v_1 = v_2 \end{myeqn} where $\mathcal{V}$ is the set of possible proposed values, and $\phi$ is a predicate that given a value $v$ evaluates to true iff $v$ was chosen by the algorithm.
-The specification of $\phi$ is part of the algorithm.
+The basic consensus problem, called single-value consensus, is for a set of processes to agree on a single value.
+An algorithm for single-value consensus is said to be safe if it satisfies the following conditions~\cite{lamport2001paxos}: \begin{enumerate} \item[C1.]
+Only a value that has been proposed may be chosen, \item[C2.]
+Only a single value is chosen, and \item[C3.]
+A process never learns that a value has been chosen unless it actually has been. \end{enumerate} Conditions C1 and C3, called validity condition and learner condition, respectively, are straightforward and easy to prove.
+We do not include them in the formal proof, following Lamport et al.~\cite{basicpaxos2014}.
+For completeness, we discuss C3 in Section~\ref{sec-faultimpl} and C1 in Section~\ref{sec-valid}.

+The specifications and proofs presented in this article focus on C2 because it is the central and really challenging of the three conditions.
+C2 is formally defined as \begin{myeqn} Safe_{basic} == \A v1, v2 \in \mathcal{V} : Chosen(v1) /\ Chosen(v2) => v1 = v2 \end{myeqn} where $\mathcal{V}$ is the set of possible proposed values, and $Chosen$ is a predicate that given a value $v$ evaluates to true iff $v$ was chosen by the algorithm.
+The specification of $Chosen$ is part of the algorithm.

-The more general consensus problem, called multi-value consensus or multi-decree consensus, is to choose a sequence of values, instead of a single value.
-Here we have \begin{myeqn} Consistency_{multi} == \A v_1, v_2 \in \mathcal{V}, s \in \mathcal{S} : \phi(v_1, s) /\ \phi(v_2, s) => v_1 = v_2 \end{myeqn} where $\mathcal{V}$ is as above, $\mathcal{S}$ is a set of \textit{slots} used to index the sequence of decisions, and $\phi$ is a predicate that given a value $v$ and a slot $s$ evaluates to true iff $v$ was chosen for $s$ by the algorithm.
+The more general consensus problem, called multi-value consensus, is to agree on a sequence of values, instead of a single value.
+Here we have \begin{myeqn} Safe == \A v1, v2 \in \mathcal{V}, s \in \mathcal{S} : Chosen(s, v1) /\ Chosen(s, v2) => v1 = v2 \end{myeqn} where $\mathcal{V}$ is as above, $\mathcal{S}$ is a set of \textit{slots} used to index the sequence of chosen values, and $Chosen(s,v)$ is true iff for slot $s$, value $v$ was chosen by the algorithm.